The Transfer Performance of Economic Models: Application

-We use the results in Section \ref{sec:MainResults} to construct forecast intervals for transfer error, normalized transfer error, and transfer deterioration for each of the decision rules described above.
-In our meta-data there are $n=44$ domains, and we choose $r=1$ of these to use as the training domain.
-This choice of $r$ corresponds to the question, ``If I draw one domain at random, and then try to generalize to another domain, how well do I do?"
+We use the results in Section \ref{sec:ResultsIID} to construct forecast intervals for the two specifications of transfer error defined in (\ref{eq:TransferError}) and(\ref{def:TransferDeterioration}), which we will subsequently call \emph{raw transfer error} and \emph{transfer shortfall} respectively.
+We also consider another normalization of the raw transfer error with respect to a proxy for the best achievable error on the target sample.
+Let $m \in \mathcal{M}$ index a set of models that each prescribe rules $f^m$ for mapping data to prediction rules.
+Then \emph{transfer shortfall}

-Figure \ref{fig:CI_77} displays two-sided forecast intervals for transfer error, normalized transfer error (where $R$ includes all decision rules shown in the figure), and transfer deterioration.
-These forecast intervals use $\tau=0.95$, so the upper bound of the forecast interval is the 95th percentile of the pooled transfer errors (across choices of the training and test domains), and the lower bound of the forecast interval is the 5th percentile of the pooled transfer errors.\footnote{See Table \ref{tab:CI} in Appendix \ref{app:Exact} for the exact numbers.} Applying Proposition \ref{prop:pooled, percentiles}, these are 81\% forecast intervals.
-Choosing larger $\tau$ results in wider forecast intervals that have higher coverage levels, and we report some of these alternative forecast intervals in Online Appendix \ref{app:AlternativeCI}, including a 91\% forecast interval.
+reveals how much lower the accuracy of the transferred model $f_{S_\bold{T}}$ is compared to the best in-sample accuracy using a model from $\mathcal{M}$.\footnote{This quantity (subtracted from 1) is similar to the ``completeness" measure introduced in \cite{FKLM}, without the use of a baseline model to set a maximal reasonable error, and adapted for the transfer setting by training and testing on samples drawn from different domains.} One advantage of this specification relative to (\ref{eq:TransferError}) is that the raw error is very sensitive to the predictability of $y$ given $x$ in the target sample, which may differ across domains but is not directly related to the model's transferability.

-Our main takeaway from Figure \ref{fig:CI_77} is that although the prediction methods we consider are very similar from the perspective of within-domain prediction, they have very different out-of-domain implications.
+In our meta-data there are $n=44$ domains, and we choose $r=1$ of these to use as the training domain which corresponds to the question, ``If the researcher draws one domain at random, and then tries to generalize to another domain, how well will they do?"
+Figure \ref{fig:CI_77} displays two-sided forecast intervals for transfer performance, transfer deterioration, and transfer shortfall (where $R$ includes all decision rules shown in the figure).
+These forecast intervals use $\tau=0.95$, so the upper bound of the forecast interval is the 95th percentile of the pooled transfer errors (across choices of the training and test domains), and the lower bound of the forecast interval is the 5th percentile of the pooled transfer errors.
+(See Table \ref{tab:CI} in Appendix \ref{app:Exact} for the exact numbers.)
+Applying Proposition \ref{prop:pooled, percentiles}, these are 86\% forecast intervals.
+Choosing larger $\tau$ results in wider forecast intervals that have higher coverage levels, and we report some of these alternative forecast intervals in Online Appendix \ref{app:AlternativeCI}, including a 96\% forecast interval.